robert-spurrier/robokit/README.md

 ### Installation

 Robokit requires a recent Java Runtime Environment (JRE) install on your machine.
-After this prerequisite is met, clone or download this repository and run the `robokit_executable` file located in the root directory.
+After this prerequisite is met, click the 'release' link near the top of this page and download the `robokit_executable` binary.
+Run the binary!

 ### Todos
  - Expand data model to include velocity information